kairos-io/kairos/docs/content/en/docs/Upgrade/manual.md

 ```

-To upgrade with a docker image behind a registry with authentication, the upgrade command provides the following flags:
+To upgrade with a container image behind a registry with authentication, the upgrade command provides the following flags:

 | Flag                    | Description                                                                              |
 |-------------------------|------------------------------------------------------------------------------------------|